2023 K. Patricia Cross Future Leaders Award

 Frequently Asked Questions

-• Recipients of the K. Patricia Cross Future Leaders Awards are recognized at, and participate in, AAC&U’s Annual Meeting in January.
+• Recipients of the K. Patricia Cross Future Leaders Awards are recognized at, and participate in, AAC&U’s Annual Meeting.
+The 2024 Annual Meeting will be held in Washington, DC, January 17–19, 2024.

 • Each graduate student nominee—or an individual acting on her/his behalf—must complete the Cross Award nomination form to begin the online submission process.
 When this form is submitted, emails will be sent to